 Since the pen also functions as a mouse, the software will record a digital version of the diagram while drawing.
 This hand-drawn sketch on the TactiPad can be refined with the drawing functions of the TactileView drawing and production software.
 These drawing functions can be used to add shapes like a line, circle square or text labels to the design.
 This way, these two drawing methods complement each other: the ease of drawing by hand with a pen, and the accuracy of a digital design.

-After that, the designs can be produced as a tactile diagram by printing them with a Braille printer or on swell paper.
-The digital design can be saved, sent as a digital file, or later be printed again as tactile diagram.
+After that, the designs can be saved and produced as a tactile diagram as often as you like by printing them with a Braille printer or on swell paper.
+Or you can sketch the design with our new MDA.
+You can share the design by sending it by email.

 TactileView ClickPad – exploring audio-tactile diagrams